Perception-Aligned AI Outputs: End-to-End Visual Prediction for Uncertainty Communication in Clinical Decision-Making: Acknowledgements

-Next, we need to develop a deep learning network to generate the results in a compelling visualized form as means to overcome the burden of assessing tabulated numerical values, probabilities or categorical labels.
+In contrast to prior approaches, VL4ML does not rely on post-hoc explanations, feature attribution, or scalar uncertainty estimates.
+Instead, it generates end-to-end visual outputs in which predictive information and uncertainty are encoded directly through perceptually meaningful patterns.
+This shifts visualization from an auxiliary explanation tool to the primary representation of model output.
+By integrating prediction, uncertainty communication, and interpretation into a unified representation, VL4ML defines a fundamentally different and complementary paradigm for explainability that aligns with the principles of Explainable AI 2.0.

+By integrating visualization, prediction, and uncertainty communication into a unified framework, this work aligns with the principles of XAI 2.0 and addresses key limitations of existing explainability methods.
+The proposed approach shifts the focus from explaining models to designing human-interpretable outputs, enabling more intuitive, transparent, and actionable AI systems for healthcare.

+Figure \ref{fig:intro}A shows the concept of the proposed approach through a black box.
+The main idea is to produce an image or a visual display wherein colors, intensities, and patterns are to express the resulting diagnosis, prognosis, and prediction outcomes.
+The first step is therefore the design of the visual display itself as target or ground-truth images.
+Additionally, we propose to have a black area with zero values to display and reserve as the uncertainty area (\textit{RU}), and this criterion could serve as the simplest uncertainty visualization/quantification if the output produced by the machine has affected such a region. \\ Next, we need to develop a deep-learning network capable of producing the results as images.
 The design of the network is flexible, but we need to embed some layers to produce an output image as well as layers for feature extraction and fusion.
-In general, in most cases, the network needs to include \textit{forward convolutional layers} (FCL), and \textit{transposed convolutional layers} (TCL) \cite{dl_cnn}.
 The output image should be a tensor of size NxNx3, where NxN defines the image size and 3 is to account for the RGB channels.
-Obviously if the input data is not in the form of 2D or 3D tensors, reshaping the input into 2D/3D tensor form \cite{tensorlab} becomes necessary.
-The network architecture as proposed is flexible, and any feature extraction and fusion technique could be utilized in order to fit the network with different applications or to improve the system's accuracy and performance for the task at hand.
-As an example, Figure \ref{fig:survival}A shows the network developed for experiment 1, the survival prediction in ICU.
-The loss criteria between the target image and network's output is the mean of absolute error.
+Obviously, if the input data is not in the form of 2D or 3D tensors, reshaping the features into 2D/3D tensor form becomes necessary. \\ As an example, Figure \ref{fig:survival}A shows the network developed for experiment 1, the survival prediction in the Intensive Care Unit (ICU). \\ Till now, with this trick, we will produce medical estimations in a visualized form instead of a numerical or probability form.
+Lastly, to make sure we also visualize uncertainty, we use the \underline{deep ensemble} technique \cite{deep_ensembles} and show the average and variance of output images.